-US to require negative COVID tests for travellers from China
+US to require negative Covid tests for travellers from China

 The new requirement will fall into place just after midnight US Eastern Time on January 5, or 0500 GMT.

-The test requirement applies to air passengers regardless of nationality and vaccination status, and includes people travelling to the United States from China via third countries, as well as those travelling through the United States to other countries.
+The test requirement applies to air passengers regardless of nationality and vaccination status, and includes people traveling to the United States from China via third countries, as well as those traveling through the United States to other countries.

 The move was greeted with jubilation by Chinese citizens, who rushed to book international flights, triggering a surge in ticket prices.